Icinga/icinga2/doc/12-icinga2-api.md

 including error codes.

 When an error occurs, the response body will contain additional information about the problem and its source.
+Set `verbose` to true to retrieve more insights into what may be causing the error.

 A status code between 200 and 299 generally means that the request was successful.